philip-bl/tensor_train_rnn/ytcelebfaces/README.md

 # Youtube Celebrities Faces Experiment

+## Download the dataset

+A page describing this dataset is located at <http://seqamlab.com/youtube-celebrities-face-tracking-and-recognition-dataset/>.
+Here's a [link to the dataset archive](http://seqamlab.com/wp-content/uploads/Data/ytcelebrity.tar).
+It is about 900 MB.
+Download it and unpack somewhere.

+This code requires at least (approximately) 12 GB of RAM+SWAP and 5 GB of videocard memory.

 ## Prepare Python environment

 We recommend setting up Python environment for this experiment in Linux, because we used Linux.
 You need python 3.
 There are two ways to set up the environment.
 After any of those you will need to install one more library.

 ### First way

 Open <conda_requirements.txt>.
 The first lines of that file tell you how to quickly set up an environment suitable for reproducing this.
-If some packages fail to install, you will need to install them manually from pip or from other sources.
+If some packages fail to install, you might need to install them manually from pip or from other sources.

 ### The second way